fullcalendar/fullcalendar-workspace/CONTRIBUTING.md

 [Read about other ways to contribute &raquo;](http://fullcalendar.io/wiki/Contributing/)

+## Development Setup

+This repo is not capable of building dist files on its own.
+You must develop in the [main fullcalendar repo](https://github.com/fullcalendar/fullcalendar), which is a monorepo that references this one via git submodules.

-## What to edit
+## What to Edit

-When modifying files, please do not edit the generated or minified files in the `dist/` directory.
-Please edit the original `src/` files.
+When modifying files, please do not edit generated files in the `dist/` directories.
+Please edit the original files in the `src/` directories.

 [Codepen/JSFiddle]: http://fullcalendar.io/wiki/Reporting-Bugs/